O'Hara (band): Post breakup

-In the years following her activity with O'Hare, Josipa Lisac would start her solo career, eventually becoming one of the most prominent acts of the Yugoslav popular music scene.
+In the years following her activity with O'Hare, Josipa Lisac started her solo career, eventually becoming one of the most prominent acts of the Yugoslav popular music scene.

 After gaining formal education in the field of music theory and composition, Parać dedicated himself to classical music, eventually becoming the dean of the Zagreb Music Academy.
 In 1979, he was awarded with the prestigious Seven Secretaries of SKOJ Award for his work Ed e subito sera, followed by a number of awards.
 His composition "Olimpijski plamen" ("Olympic Flame") was performed on the opening of the 1984 Winter Olympics in Sarajevo.
 His most notable works include the ballet Carmina Krležiana (inspired by the works of writer Miroslav Krleža) and the opera Judita, the latter receiving numerous awards.
 He wrote music for a number of theatre plays.
 He was awarded with the Order of Danica Hrvatska with the Face of Marko Marulić for his contribution to Croatian culture.
 His works were issued on three albums, all three entitled Frano Parać, in 1986, 1993 and 2014 respectively.